-DB 7(1) Deduction

-A company is allowed a deduction for interest incurred.
+(1) A company is allowed a deduction for interest incurred.

-DB 7(2) Exclusion: qualifying company
+Exclusion: qualifying company

-Subsection (1) does not apply to a qualifying company.
+(2) Subsection (1) does not apply to a qualifying company.

-DB 7(3) Exclusion: exempt income
+Exclusion: exempt income

-If a company (company A) derives exempt income or another company (company

-- B) in the same wholly-owned group of companies derives exempt income, subsection - (1) applies to company A only if all the exempt income is 1 or more of the following: - (a) dividends; or - (b) income exempted under section CW 46 (Disposal of companies' own shares); or
+- (3) If a company (company A) derives exempt income or another company (company B) that is part of the same wholly-owned group of companies derives exempt income, subsection (1) applies to company A only if all the exempt income is 1 or more of the following: - (a) dividends; or

+(b) income exempted under section CW 58 (Disposal of companies' own shares); or

-(c) income exempted under section CW 48 (Stake money) and ancillary to the company's business of breeding.
+(c) income exempted under section CW 60 (Stake money) and ancillary to the company's business of breeding.

-DB 7(4) Exclusion: non-resident company
+Exclusion: non-resident company

-If a company is a non-resident company, subsection (1) applies only to the extent to which the company incurs interest in the course of carrying on a business through a fixed establishment in New Zealand.
+(4) If a company is a non-resident company, subsection (1) applies only to the extent to which the company incurs interest in the course of carrying on a business through a fixed establishment in New Zealand.

-DB 7(5) Exclusion: interest related to tax
+Exclusion: interest related to tax

-Subsection (1) does not apply to interest for which a person is denied a deduction under section DB 1.
+(5) Subsection (1) does not apply to interest for which a person is denied a deduction under section DB 1.